 CPU Temp is another industry standard for monitoring the temperature of your CPU.

-This is something that can run in the background while you play your game.
+This can run in the background while you play your game.

-The important parameters it shows is the minimum and the maxim temperature your PC has recorded since the utility was run.
+The essential parameters it shows are the minimum and the maxim temperature your PC has recorded since the utility was run.

-The maximum temperature my old HP Omen gaming laptop shows is 91° C, which is considered less than optimal.
-So obviously either my old laptop needs a deep cleaning, or the cooling design of HP Omen is intrinsically bad.
+My old HP Omen gaming laptop’s maximum temperature is 91° C, which is considered less than optimal.
+So obviously, either my old laptop needs a deep cleaning, or the cooling design of HP Omen is intrinsically bad.

-Another very important parameter this utility shows is the TJMax or the Thermal Junction Temperature Max of your CPU.
+Another essential parameter this utility shows is your CPU’s TJMax or Thermal Junction Temperature Max.

 TJMax and CPU Throttling

-Thermal throttling is done automatically by the CPU as a fail-safe mechanism on high temperatures to save itself from burning out.
+The CPU automatically performs thermal throttling as a fail-safe mechanism in high temperatures to save itself from burning out.

-The biggest issue with thermal throttling is that it can significantly lower the performance which in turn can result in lags, stutters and serious drop in frame rates
+The biggest issue with thermal throttling is that it can significantly lower performance, resulting in lags, stutters, and severe drops in frame rates.

 Also Read in Detail: What is CPU Throttling?